-Jokes are flying, balloons are swirling and the crowd is enchanted like the pied piper playing his magical pipe.
-You hand the child the balloon and two minutes later, you her “Bang-Bang”, the beloved character had been unwound and transformed crudely into a gun.
+Jokes are flying, balloons are swirling, and the crowd is enchanted like the pied piper playing his magical pipe.
+You hand the child the balloon and two minutes later, you her “Bang-Bang,” the beloved character, had been unwound and transformed crudely into a gun.
 A little girl whimpers because you forgot the put in her favorite color, which she tells you about after completing the balloon figure.
-There are the children who cannot make up their mind, but you lose your mind while waiting for them to decide.
+The children cannot make up their minds, but you lose your mind while waiting for them to decide.
 When they finally make a decision, you hear the mother say, “What color would you like it?”

-We aim to entertain our little customers and in so forget what drives them to say “wow” quickly fades.
-Patrick Van de Ven, a balloon artist out of the Netherlands introduced me to this video.
-Watch how they fight to get the attention of the child, but look what wins out at the end.
+We aim to entertain our tiny customers and forget what drives them to say “wow” quickly fades.
+Patrick Van de Ven, a balloon artist out of the Netherlands, introduced me to this video.
+Watch how they fight to get the child’s attention, but look what wins out at the end.

-Razzle and dazzle works to a point, but the key is to understanding what the child wants.
-Save the razzle and dazzle for the adults, they need it more than the kids.
+Razzle and dazzle work to a point, but the key is to understand what the child wants.
+Save the razzle and dazzle for the adults; they need it more than the kids.